 Electric Power Technician Salary

-An Electric Power Technician earns an average wage of $25.49 per hour.
+An Electric Power Technician earns an average salary of $49,000 per year.
 Most people in this job have more than five years' experience in related jobs.

 Job Description for Electric Power Technician